 I consider myself a fluent speaker of Spanish.
-I can have a conversation with virtually anyone who speaks Spanish, including people with different regional accents.
-I can understand a wide variety of vocabulary.
+That’s because I can have a conversation with virtually anyone who speaks Spanish, including people with different regional accents.
+I understand a wide variety of vocabulary.
 Also I express myself in Spanish using the correct grammar most of the time (I make errors sometimes).
 I have correct speech sound production and when I’m focused on my speech sounds, I rarely make errors.
 But sometimes my Spanish is affected by my English pronunciation.
 For example, I produce “ch” for the /tr/ blend because that is an acceptable variation in English, but not in Spanish.

 Because I learned Spanish after my critical period of language learning, I am not a native speaker.
 I can continue to get better at my ability to speak Spanish, but part of me thinks that even if I spent the rest of my life in Mexico, I would not be able to achieve native fluency.

 The critical language period is from birth to the age of 6 or 7.
 People must be exposed to language during that time to acquire it.
 Additionally, if the person moves to a community that speaks a difference language during that time period, he or she can learn the new language as a native.
 After that point, the human brain is less plastic and is not able to learn a new language without having an accent.

 My brain is oriented towards speaking English because, even though my grandmother was fluent in French, I didn’t learn any foreign language until I was in eighth grade.
 That’s when I took my first Spanish class.
 From then on, Spanish was a part of my life.
 I ate it up because I’m a grammar geek (I did turn out to be a speech path after all).

 Even though I’m not a native speaker of Spanish, I think it’s helped me grow as a person.
 Here’s how: